-Automated enterprise BI with SQL Data Warehouse and Azure Data Factory
+Automated enterprise BI with Azure Synapse Analytics and Azure Data Factory

 This reference architecture shows how to perform incremental loading in an extract, load, and transform (ELT) pipeline.
 It uses Azure Data Factory to automate the ELT pipeline.
-The pipeline incrementally moves the latest OLTP data from an on-premises SQL Server database into SQL Data Warehouse.
+The pipeline incrementally moves the latest OLTP data from an on-premises SQL Server database into Azure Synapse.
 Transactional data is transformed into a tabular model for analysis.

 A reference implementation for this architecture is available on GitHub.

-This architecture builds on the one shown in Enterprise BI with SQL Data Warehouse, but adds some features that are important for enterprise data warehousing scenarios.
+This architecture builds on the one shown in Enterprise BI with Azure Synapse, but adds some features that are important for enterprise data warehousing scenarios.

 - Automation of the pipeline using Data Factory.